$\mathcal{N}=2$ Super-Teichm\"uller Theory: Introduction

-In each case of $\cN=0,1,2$, our coordinates are defined on a ${\mathbb R}_+^s$-bundle, the decorated Teichm\"uller space $\tilde T(F)$ over $T(F)$, which amounts to the set of all possible Fuchsian lifts.
+In each case of $\cN=0,1,2$, our coordinates are defined on a ${\mathbb R}_+^s$-bundle, the decorated Teichm\"uller space $\til{T}(F)$ over $T(F)$, which amounts to the set of all possible Fuchsian lifts.
+Here $s>0$ is the number of punctures of the surface $F$.
 It is only in the bosonic case $\cN=0$ that these extra parameters, the decorations, admit an explicit geometric interpretation as $s$-tuples of lengths of horocycles, one horocycle about each puncture.
-However, in all three case $\cN=0,1,2$, one can pass from $\lambda$-lengths to cross ratios $\chi=\frac{ac}{bd}$ on each edge of $\Delta$ to describe coordinates on the undecorated (super) Teichm\"uller space itself, where the product of cross ratios about each puncture must equal unity.
+However, in all three case $\cN=0,1,2$, one can pass from $\lambda$-lengths to cross ratios $\mathcal{X}=\frac{ac}{bd}$ on each edge of $\Delta$ to describe coordinates on the undecorated (super) Teichm\"uller space itself, where the product of cross ratios about each puncture must equal unity.
 There is also the notion of ``surfaces with holes", where one drops this condition on cross ratios and the punctures can open to oriented boundary components, cf. \cite{P2}.

+In this paper, we study in detail the case of $\cN=2$, which is important on its own since it is known that $\cN=2$ super-Riemann surfaces are dual to $(1|1)$-dimensional complex supermanifolds.
+Thus the super-Fuchsian group we obtain correspond to a very important class of $(1|1)$-supermanifolds, namely the ones which could be obtained by uniformization.
+Also, from a certain point of view in physics \cite{drs}, $\cN=2$ supermoduli space may be even more important than $\cN=1$.
+To understand the main improvements obtained in this paper, let us first review the construction of \cite{PZ} in the case of $\cN=1$.
+In the remainder of the paper, we shall work over the Grassmann algebra $\cS_\R$ (see Appendix \ref{sec:SL12}).